grongierisc/interoperability-embedded-python/README.md

 The production has four component :
  - Two Business Services :
    - Grongier.PEX.MyCombinedBusinessService, which sent continually sync messages to an business operation
+     - Thoses messages are python messages cast in Grongier.PEX.Message to be persited
    - Grongier.PEX.MyBusinessService, who basically does nothing, it's a raw business service
  - Two Business Operations :
    - Grongier.PEX.BusinessOperation, which receive message from Grongier.PEX.MyCombinedBusinessService